-Based upon the assumed number of shares of common stock to be sold in this offering as set forth on the cover page of this prospectus, our Chairman, President, Chief Executive Officer and Secretary, Arthur D. Sams, will beneficially own approximately 59.4% of our outstanding shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) after this offering.
+Our Chairman, President, Chief Executive Officer and Secretary, Arthur D. Sams, will beneficially own approximately 57.0% of our outstanding shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) after this offering.
 Mr. Sams will therefore have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or our assets, for the foreseeable future.
 This concentrated control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
 As a result, the market price of our common stock could be adversely affected.